Nesvilab/FragPipe/docs/tutorial_DIA.md

 2) [**DIA_DIA-Umpire_SpecLib_Quant**](https://fragpipe.nesvilab.org/docs/tutorial_DIA.html#dia_dia-umpire_speclib_quant) - takes DIA data (plus optional DDA data) as input, DIA-Umpire generates pseudo-MS/MS spectra from the DIA files (instead of direct search with MSFragger-DIA), then MSFragger in DDA mode is used to search, followed by quantification with DIA-NN

+**Recommendation: do not assign the files to any experimental groups.
+FragPipe builds a single spectral library using all files.**

+If more than one experimental group are created, FragPipe will generate a spectral library for each group, and use it for the DIA runs in the same group.
+Spectral libraries from different groups will not be used together.

 Please note:

 * DIA data acquired with overlapping/staggered windows must be converted to mzML using the 'Demultiplex' filter, see [this page](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows).
 * To quantify from .raw files, Thermo MS File Reader must be installed, see the [DIA-NN documentation](https://github.com/vdemichev/DiaNN#raw-data-formats) for details.
 * Any pseudo-MS/MS files from DIA-Umpire (`*_Q1.mzML`, `*_Q2.mzML`, `*_Q3.mzML`) should be designated DDA data type on the Workflow tab.
 * If you already have a spectral library and want to quantify only, uncheck all steps except 'Quantify with DIA-NN' on the 'Quant (DIA)' tab, set the path to the spectral library, and run.
 * Multiple spectral libraries can be generated in a single FragPipe run if multiple experiments are specified on the Workflow tab.
+In each experiment, FragPipe uses the spectral library for the DIA runs in the same experiment.
+Spectral libraries from different experiments will not be used together.
 * If iRT peptides were spiked-in to the samples, change the 'RT calibration' option on the 'Spec Lib' tab to 'iRT'.
 EasyPQP will use the [ciRT](https://www.mcponline.org/article/S1535-9476(20)32633-5/fulltext) option by default.
 * diaPASEF data is not supported at this time.
 * Skyline users may also choose to import interact-.pep.xml files into Skyline for spectral library building and further analysis of DIA experiments, see this [tutorial](https://fragpipe.nesvilab.org/docs/tutorial_skyline.html).

 <br>

-The example dataset used here was downloaded from [PXD011691](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD011691).
-It includes 10 samples analyzed using DIA (10 mouse brain tissue, with UPS proteins spiked in at varying concentration).
-It also includes 6 DDA runs (pool of the same 10 brain tissues, with peptides fractionated into 6 fractions) collected for building a spectrum library. **Download a subset of the dataset ('speclib-raw.zip', containing 2 DIA and 2 DDA files in mzML format plus a sequence database) [from Dropbox](https://www.dropbox.com/s/e3uqq42676kb39e/speclib-raw.zip?dl=1) to use for these demos.**

 ### Configure FragPipe
 Python (with EasyPQP installed) is needed for spectral library generation.
 On the Config tab, check that a valid Python path is provided (Python version will be shown) and that EasyPQP is 'Available'.
 If Python is installed but EasyPQP is missing, click the 'Install/Upgrade EasyPQP' button and wait a minute or so for installation.
 For help installing Python, see [this page](https://fragpipe.nesvilab.org/docs/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python).